-Cubs closer Craig Kimbrel goes on IL with elbow inflammation
+Cubs closer Craig Kimbrel goes on IL; Báez late scratch

 Chicago made the move retroactive to Monday, and Kimbrel is eligible to be activated for next Thursday’s series finale at San Diego.

+Báez hasn’t played since jamming the thumb on a third-inning slide sliding into second base in the Cubs’ 4-0 loss to Milwaukee last Sunday.
+X-rays on the thumb were negative, but manager Joe Maddon rested Báez in both games of an interleague set against the Mariners Monday and Tuesday.

-Infielder David Bote was recalled from Triple-A Iowa.
+Infielder David Bote was recalled from Triple-A Iowa to take Kimbrel’s roster spot.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports